 - How to Submit a Proposal

 - Roles and Responsibilities Matrix

 - Post Award Organizational Chart

 - Sponsored Programs Organization Chart

 - UCF Facts at a Glance

 The Office of Research serves UCF scholars as the official liaison between UCF and funding sources and by helping faculty work through the proposal and contract management process.

 This site includes information to assist university scholars through the announcement, application and post-award stages and to familiarize prospective partners with the breadth of funded research conducted at the university.

-Sponsored research at UCF is growing exponentially.
 UCF is committed to the pursuit of excellence and intellectual growth and seeks to excel at moving ideas to innovation and realization.
 The Carnegie Foundation rates UCF as a "very high research activity" university.
-We’ve been on an upward trajectory for years and in 2020 UCF surpassed the $204.5 million dollar mark in external funding.
+We’ve been on an upward trajectory for years and in 2021 UCF surpassed the $212.9 million dollar mark in external funding.
 UCF's pioneering efforts to commercialize technology continue to stimulate local economies throughout the state.
-The number of patents at UCF also continue to climb with 44 U.S. issued patents produced in 2019.
+The number of patents at UCF also continue to climb with 64 U.S. issued patents produced in 2021.